Learn more about Giovanna A. D'Orazio, Esq.

 Keeping our firm small and in the family allows us to take the personal injury and employment cases we feel are the strongest and most rewarding, and to give our clients the personal attention we would want if we needed a lawyer.

 I graduated from Muhlenberg College in Allentown, PA, with a BA in History and Highest Honors in my major.
-The Philadelphia law firm I worked at after college and during my first law school summer is now called Anapol Weiss.
-The New York City firm I worked at during my second summer is Cahill, Gordon & Reindel.
-I graduated Albany Law School, summa cum laude, in 2006 and was admitted to practice in 2007.
+The Philadelphia law firm I worked for after college and during my first law school summer is now called Anapol Weiss.
+The New York City firm I worked for during my second summer is Cahill, Gordon & Reindel.
+I graduated Albany Law School, summa cum laude, in 2006.
+During law school, I was a Dean Thomas Sponsler Honors Teaching Fellow and on the Albany Law Review.
 Following law school, I was an appellate court attorney at the Appellate Division Third Judicial Department for a one-year term.
-I then worked at Whiteman, Osterman & Hanna in Albany until I left to work with Scott.
+I then worked at Whiteman, Osterman & Hanna LLP, in the litigation, arbitration and mediation group, until I left to work with Scott.

+I am currently the President of the Adirondack Women's Bar Association, a chapter of the Women's Bar Association of the State of New York.
 I am a member of the state Committee on Character and Fitness, responsible for interviewing applicants for admission into the New York State Bar.
 In 2016, we were proud that our firm was named a Law Firm 500 fastest growing law firm in the country.
-I have also been named to the SuperLawyers Rising Stars list for the last four years.
+I have also been named to SuperLawyers (2018-2020) and the SuperLawyers Rising Stars List (2014-2017).

 I am the author of Taking Private Property to Build an Urban Sports Arena: A Valid Exercise of Eminent Domain Powers?, 69 Alb.
 L. Rev. 1135 (2006), which has been cited as authority on the law of eminent domain in New York.
 An interesting topic, but not one of our current areas of practice.